SAP-samples/teched2021-ISP261/exercises/ex3/README.md

   }
 ```

-3. Add the following environment variables
+3. Then, include these environment variables:

 ```
 REDIS_PORT: 6379